MikaSchoenmakers/MikasBalatro/README.md

 This is my mod collection for the game [Balatro](https://store.steampowered.com/app/2379780/Balatro/).

 # Mod Incompatibility
-This mod is **_not_** compatible with JellyMod.
-It won't crash anything, but multiple Jokers will not function correctly.
-This is because JellyMod overwrites some of the base game functionality, as stated on the [JellyMod GitHub](https://github.com/jamesthejellyfish/JellyMod/tree/main?tab=readme-ov-file#compatibility-warning) page.
-Unfortunately there is nothing I can do about this, so if you decide to use those mods together, be warned!
+This mod is partially incompatible with JellyMod, but there is a workaround.
+As long as you extract JellyMod into a seperate subfolder and keep MikasModCollection inside of the Mods folder, they should be mostly compatible.
+Your final Mods folder should look something like this: `Appdata/Balatro/Mods` will have `MikasModCollection.lua` and the `assets` folder.
+Put the JellyMod zip in a new folder `Appdata/Balatro/Mods/JellyMod`, and then extract `JellyMod.zip` there.
+The Scout Joker from JellyMod break things again, but everything else should work.\
+_Thanks to `@Mastahcheech` and `@Cr4zZyBipBiip` for figuring this out_

 # Installation
 - Requires [Steamodded](https://github.com/Steamopollys/Steamodded/).